Skip to Content

 Install the GlassFlow Python SDK using pip:

-Pipeline version notice: The default pipeline version is now v3.
-If you have existing v2 configurations, see Migrating from V2 to V3 below.
-Pipeline version v2 is deprecated and will be removed in a future release.
+Pipeline version notice: The default and only supported pipeline version is v3.
+Pipeline version v2 has been removed in glassflow 4.0.0.
+If you have existing v2 configurations, use the migrate_pipeline_v2_to_v3() helper — see Migrating from V2 to V3 below.

 Basic Usage